A-Charvin/craftkfu-src/README.md

-#craftkfu
+#<b>Craftkfu</b>

-> Craftkfu is an unofficial tool without any link with Ankama, editor of WAKFU.
+Craftkfu is an unofficial tool without any link to Ankama, editor of WAKFU.

-A simple, only client-side tool, helping with crafting on Wakfu.
+A simple, client-side tool, helping with crafting on Wakfu,

-#use
+The Site shows the resources required for various professions in game.

+#<b> Usage </b>

 git clone https://github.com/Vertylo/craftkfu-src.git